Here’s our guide to red indoor plants including popular types of houseplants with red leaves, small sizes and flowering varieties.

 Polka Dot Plant

-Depending again on the light it receives during the daytime, the colors appear anywhere from a blush pink to a dark maroon, with some leaves showing off different shades than others.
+Depending again on the light it receives during the daytime, the colors appear anywhere from blush pink to dark maroon, with some leaves showing off different shades than others.
 This one is truly a must for beginners, as it requires very easy care and watering!

 Nerve Plant

-This is another plant that comes in all sorts of shades from pink to deep maroon, but the most popular varieties are the ones with deep green leaves covered in luscious ruby red veins.
+This is another plant that comes in all sorts of shades from pink to deep maroon, but the most popular varieties are the ones with deep green leaves covered in luscious ruby-red veins.

 Red Emerald Philodendron